ovh/docs/pages/platform/kubernetes-k8s/label-taint-node-pools/guide.en-us.md

 ---
 title: Deploy applications to specific Nodes and Nodes Pools
-slug: label-taint-node-pools
+slug: label-nodeaffinity-node-pools
-excerpt: 'Find out how to deploy applications to specific Nodes and Nodes Pools, with labels and taint, on OVHcloud Managed Kubernetes'
+excerpt: 'Find out how to deploy applications to specific Nodes and Nodes Pools, with labels and NodeAffinity, on OVHcloud Managed Kubernetes'
 section: Tutorials
 # order: 7
 ---